 *Focus: Tap the screen where your main subject is to focus.
 Hold the screen to lock focus.

-*Adjust Exposure: Drag your finger up and down the screen.
+*Adjust Exposure: Focus, then drag your finger up and down the little sun to the right of the focus box.

 Tip #2: Just Say No!
 (To Flash)